Department of Foreign Languages and Literature

 • Phonetics and Pronunciation

-• Studies in bilingualism: Theory and Practice of Bilingualism
+• Studies in Bilingualism: Theory and Practice of Bilingualism

-• CLIL courses (music, P.E., arts and science) for bilingual primary and preschool education
+• CLIL courses (Music, P.E., Arts and Science) for bilingual primary and preschool education

-• English, German and Serbian Literature
+• English, German, Serbian and Slovak Literature

-• English, German and Serbian Children’s Literature
+• English, German, Serbian and Slovak Children’s Literature

 • Foreign Language (English/German for Special Purposes) in Infant and Early Childhood Education.